youpiyoful/portfolio_and_blog/README.md

 ## Presentation :
 It's just a portfolio to speak about me, show my realization and a blog to share my oppinions, progressions and difficulties about code, project management, and freelancing.

+Domain : This portfolio have for objectif to convain potential client and prospect to contact me for a job. \
+Domain : This blog have for objectif to progress, share, and show my knowledge to client and prospect.
 ## 1/ Learn more about the developper and this realizations (portfolio)
 __As a__ visitor \
 __I want__ to go on the portfolio website \